navigation

 According to the FireEye M-Trends annual reports, the Dwell Time, that measures the median time between the compromise of an environment and the threat being detected, has been reducing in the last 3 years.
 In 2017 this metric stood at 101 days, in 2018 — 78 days and in 2019 it dropped to 56 days.
 FireEye attributes the reduction in Dwell Time to two major factors: the continuous improvement of monitoring procedures and tools, and the growth in the number of incidents involving ransomware and cryptocurrency miners which are, by their destructive nature, easily detectable.
 There is no doubt that the evolution of such disciplines as Threat Intelligence and Threat Hunting, and the increased focus on endpoint monitoring have also contributed to the improvement.

-According to the SANS 2019 Threat Hunting survey, around 70% of the respondents ascribe the reduction in Dwell Time to the implementation of Threat Hunting at their organisations.
+According to the SANS 2019 Threat Hunting survey, around 70% of the respondents ascribe the reduction in Dwell Time to the implementation of Threat Hunting at their organizations.
 The survey also highlights that companies have not yet realised the full range of advantages and the scope of potential offered by Threat Hunting.

 With ’Threat Hunting’ being a new trend, the definition as well as the practice itself lack overall consensus.
 This results in multiple interpretations of the term and disagreement on the benefits of this practice.
 For some, Threat Hunting is a process inherent to cybersecurity programs, while for others, this is another term coined by marketers to ignite demand for new cybersecurity solutions and services.